Aniketkr09/Personal-Protfolio-Website/README.md

 #Welcome to my personal portfolio website!

 👨‍💻 About Me

-Hi, I'm Aniket Kumar, a B.Tech Computer Science Engineering student specializing in Artificial Intelligence & Machine Learning.
+My name is Aniket Kumar, I am a passionate and motivated student pursuing a B.Tech in Computer Science Engineering with specializing in Artificial Intelligence & Machine Learning with a strong foundation in programming, data structures, algorithms, and mathematics, I am eager to apply my knowledge to real-world challenges and contribute to innovative solutions in the field of AI.

-I am passionate about:

-Artificial Intelligence
-Machine Learning
-Deep Learning
-Natural Language Processing (NLP)
-Computer Vision
-Generative AI
-Software Development

-My goal is to build intelligent systems that solve real-world problems and contribute to AI-driven innovation.
+To gain proficiency in advanced AI and ML techniques Contribute to AI-driven research and development projects.Explore career opportunities in AI/ML, data science, and research.

 🌐 Portfolio Features
 Professional Profile Section